 Learning and utilizing new marketing techniques is a must for any business; however, many people only learn to practice those techniques in isolation, without ever understanding how they fit into the bigger marketing picture.
-Although direct marketing and content marketing are distinct techniques, they each have strengths that complement each other well, and they are most effective when used together.
+Although direct marketing and content marketing strategies are distinct techniques, they each have strengths that complement each other well, and they are most effective when used together.
 Say you’re trying to promote your own business.
 You’ve taken some time to think about different direct marketing strategies.
 You’ve done a direct mail campaign here or there, you’ve sent out some emails in order to lure in new customers, you’ve even written a few blog posts relating to your products and services—but you’re not seeing the results you want.
 The problem could be that you haven’t taken the time to fully integrate your content and direct marketing into one cohesive marketing strategy.

 While direct marketing is certainly important, a well-rounded marketing strategy shouldn’t focus exclusively on direct marketing.
 Direct mail and email are both forms of outbound marketing, meaning that you are reaching out directly to people who might be interested in your services.
 Inbound marketing, on the other hand, means that you provide the content and resources that allow people who need your services to find you.
 Generally, it’s important to strike a balance between inbound and outbound marketing; that way, you don’t let any potential customers slip through the cracks.
-So, while you may have a great direct marketing program underway, adding a content strategy to your overall marketing efforts might allow you to reach an even broader audience, and will improve your brand image.
+So, while you may have a great direct marketing program underway, adding content marketing strategies to your overall marketing efforts might allow you to reach an even broader audience, and will improve your brand image.
 Producing frequent content might seem like a hassle, but you will reap the rewards in new customers.

-So, how exactly do you go about integrating your direct marketing and content strategy?
+So, how exactly do you go about integrating your direct marketing and content marketing strategies?
 The idea is simple: Cross-promote your content across as many different channels as are available to you, including direct mail and email.
 If a potential customer encounters your message several times, through well-developed and useful content, they will be more likely to remember your company and do business with you in the future.
 For example, if you’re designing an email campaign, it is important to include social media icons that link to your social media profiles so that people can interact with your business through whatever medium they feel most comfortable.
 If you’ve written a helpful blog post or white paper, send it to your email subscribers for added exposure.
 This will make your content easily available and there’s a greater chance you’ll extend the potential reach of your emails.
 You can also gain more subscribers and immediately connect with your target audience.

 The same goes for direct mail campaigns.
 Adding social media icons to your mail pieces is a great way to make sure your social media efforts tie into your larger direct marketing strategies.